frankrousseau/kyou/README.md

 * weather tracker: store your location and track temperature and pluviometry.
 * github commit tracker: store your daily amount of commits.
-* twitter post tracker: store your daily amount of twitter posts.
-* learn from previous trackers code to make trackers more modular and easier to code.
 * translations

 ## Credits